pacak/bpaf/docs2/src/fallback_with/cases.md

 > --version 10

-Parsing errors are preserved and preserved to user
+Parsing errors are preserved and presented to the user

 > --version ten